bostontrader/bookwerx-ui-elm/README.md

 ## Public demonstration server

 Please realize that the hardwired public demonstration **bookwerx-core-rust** server is exactly that.
 It's public, it's not very high performant, and it may be brainwiped at any time.
-You don't know who we are, we don't have a privacy policy, and you don't know our neferious intentions with your highly confidential data.
+You don't know who we are, we don't have a privacy policy, and you don't know our nefarious intentions with your highly confidential data.

 So please enjoy the public demonstration but think carefully about this before you put this to more important use.
 In fact, for production use, you'd probably want to setup your own private **bookwerx-core-rust** server.